 - Searchers/Zone Monitor.
-Upon direction to shelter-in-place or evacuate, ideally one male and one female searcher on each floor inspect all work areas, break rooms, bathrooms, hallways, conference rooms, and other areas ensuring everyone has heard the announcement and responds accordingly. - Elevator Monitor.
-Upon direction to shelter in place or evacuate takes position at the floor's elevator lobby and directs occupants to the shelter in place area or the stairwells in evacuation. - Stairwell Monitor.
+Upon direction to shelter-in-place or evacuate, ideally one male and one female searcher on each floor, search all work areas, break rooms, bathrooms, hallways, conference rooms, and other areas ensuring everyone has heard the announcement and responds accordingly. - Elevator Monitor.
+Upon direction to shelter-in-place or evacuate, takes position at the floor's elevator lobby and directs occupants to the shelter-in-place area, or to the stairwells in an evacuation. - Stairwell Monitor.
 Inspects stairwells for smoke or obstructions prior to allowing evacuees to enter and descend.
 They may also direct evacuees to the external assembly area as evacuating. - Assembly Area Monitor.
 Assists the floor warden in taking roll call at the assembly area.